FuroLabs/official-Web/SECURITY.md

-# Security Policy for NevroLabs Official Website
+# Security Policy for Furo Labs Official Website

 Last updated: 2025-09-16

-This repository hosts the official website for NevroLabs.
+This repository hosts the official website for Furo Labs.
 Security is a top priority.
 If you discover a security vulnerability, please follow the responsible disclosure process below.

 ## Reporting a vulnerability

 Do NOT open a public issue for security vulnerabilities.
 Instead, contact us privately at:

-- Email: `nevrolabs@gmail.com`
+- Email: `furolabs@gmail.com`

 When reporting, please include: